December 2, 2023

 Hail storms can prove to be pretty destructive in certain cases and the extent of the damage caused by them will be depending on the following.

-Quarter-Sized (0.75 inches) – The hailstones that have sizes ranging from 1 inch to 1.25 inches or quarter size may still be harmless as well, however they possess all the ability to wear your roof and erode your roof.
+- Quarter-Sized (0.75 inches) – Hailstones that have sizes ranging from 1 inch to 1.25 inches or quarter size may still be harmless as well, however they possess all the ability to wear your roof and erode your roof.
 They may be able to tear up asphalt or break slate roofs to cause extensive damage.

 1-inch hailstones – 3-tab shingles of asphalt

 Duration of the Hailstorm

 The time for which the hailstorm was active and the duration of one spell is also an important determinant of the damage that it will cause.
 For instance, hail storms that last a few minutes will cause less damage than hail storm that, last beyond half an hour and more.
 Your roof may be able to withstand a few minutes of hailstorm impact.
 But it may not be able to bear the hailstorm impact that continues for half an hour or more.